Data Protection Information - Fraunhofer IAO -

 - According to Article 77 GDPR, you have the right to complain to a superior authority.
 As a rule, you may find such authority at your place of residence, your workplace or our company domicile.

-Information on your Right of Objections according to Article 21 GDPR
+8. Information on your right to object pursuant to Article 21 GDPR

 You have the right to object at any time against the processing of your personal data, based on Article 6 para.
 1, lit. f GDPR (data processing in the public interest) and Article 6, para.
 1, lit. e GDPR (data processing based on fair balancing) for reasons, which arise from your specific situation.
 This shall also apply to the profiling as prescribed by Article 4 No. 4 GDPR, which is supported by this provision.